Rayvaugn1/network-segmentation-engagement/README.md

 # Final Outcome

-This project successfully demonstrated the transition from a flat enterprise network to a segmented security architecture using Palo Alto firewall policy enforcement and Cisco switching infrastructure.
+This Implementation successfully demonstrated the transition from a flat enterprise network to a segmented security architecture using Palo Alto firewall policy enforcement and Cisco switching infrastructure.
 The final design preserved legitimate business communication while restricting unauthorized access to protected server resources.